 A fable of freedom and the Finnish backwoods featuring Huttunen, an eccentric outsider swimming against society’s current.

-Gunnar Huttunen is troubled man.
+Gunnar Huttunen is a troubled man.
 He fought against the Russians in World War II and watched his wife burn to death.
 Now, having bought a dilapidated mill on the Kemijoki River, he’s determined to start a new life in Lapland.